omarubaid/omarubaid/README.md

 ## 📊 Data Visualization with Python

-In parallel, my expertise extends to the realm of data visualization using Python.
-I believe in the storytelling power of data and leverage Python's robust libraries to craft compelling narratives through visualizations.
-From matplotlib to seaborn, I weave stories that bring data to life.
+In parallel, my expertise extends to the realm of data analysis and visualization using Python and Microsoft Excel.
+I have done online certifications for that attached to my Linkedin.
+I am proficient using pandas, matplotlib, numpy and seaborn, bringing data to life.

 ## 🧠 Exploring Generative AI (GenAI)